tombensve/CodeLicenseManager/README.md

 It is quite old and a lot of stuff here is no longer relevant!

-Putting a licence text in the top of each source file is something that an IDE should do, but I don't think IDEA does this.

-I will from now on ignore that requirement (maybe changed ?), and only supply the license text.

 ----

 Copyright © 2013 Natusoft AB